renovate-bot/xwiki-contrib-_-ai-llm-matrix-bot/README.md

         - `aud`: the audience, must contain the URL of the XWiki installation in the form `https://www.example.com/` without path.
 Both a single string and an array of strings are supported.
 If the expected URL isn't passed, an error is logged with the expected URL.
             - for use with docker on the same network `http://[container-name]:[internal-port]/`
         - `groups`: a list of groups (as list of strings).
 Used to set the groups for the bot's user.
 (Default value: ["MatrixGroup"])
-    -`sync_timeout`: sets the timeout value for the Matrix client's sync operation.
+        - `sync_timeout`: sets the timeout value for the Matrix client's sync operation.
 It determines how long the client will wait for a response from the server during the synchronization process (expressed in miliseconds)
     - `response_temperature`: temperature to be used for the models (value between 0 and 2)
     - `jwt_expiration_hours`: expiration period for the jwt expressed in hours

 - Configure the XWiki server to accept JWT tokens from the bot, using https://extensions.xwiki.org/xwiki/bin/view/Extension/LLM/Authenticator/

-### Using Docker
+### Using `docker compose`

 - Make sure you have docker installed
     - Install Docker: